mjcarleb/mandy_demo/README.md

 - Due date:  7/12/20
 - Watch Corey 90,91,92
 - Try to create pyTest unit tests for myNumpy
-- Use map to create list of squares of numbers 0-9 (0, 1, 4, 9, etc.)
+- Use map and lambda function to create list of squares of numbers 0-9 (0, 1, 4, 9, etc.)
-- Use filter on previous list to create squares <= 49
+- Use filter and lambda function on previous list to create squares <= 49
-- Use reduce on previous list to create sum of the squares <= 49
+- Use reduce and lambda function on previous list to create sum of the squares <= 49
 - Read:  https://stackoverflow.com/questions/18072759/list-comprehension-on-a-nested-list
 - Flatten a list using list comprehension
 - Create nested list using comprehension